Urinary Tract Infection

 What Are the Signs and Symptoms of UTI?

-The signs and symptoms of a UTI vary depending on the location and severity of the UTI, but general signs that indicate you may have a UTI include:
+Symptoms vary depending on the location and severity of the UTI, but general signs that indicate you may have a UTI include:

-• A burning sensation upon urination
+• Burning sensation upon urination.

 • Butty urine